Welcome to a world full of excitement, passion, mystery, suspense and love.

 Ralf Lichtenberg, film and advertisement composer of German-Mexican heritage currently lives and works in Los Angeles.
 Ralf first began playing the piano at the age of six in his native Austria.
-He also joined the famous Austrian children´s choir “Gumpoldskirchner Spatzen” and performed with the Wiener Staatsoper (Vienna City Opera) in concerts in Germany and Austria.
+He also joined the famous Austrian children´s choir “Gumpoldskirchner Spatzen” and performed with the Wiener Staatsoper (Vienna State Opera) in concerts in Germany and Austria.
 Ralf performed solo parts in the Wiener Kammeroper (Vienna Chamber Opera) and he shared the stage with the Three Tenors (Plácido Domingo, Luciano Pavarotti, José Carreras), Sarah Brightman, Patricia Kaas, Alejandro Fernandez, The Scorpions and others.
 At the age of ten Ralf first discovered his passion for percussion and clarinet, attending specialized music high schools in Vienna largely focused on classical music.
 Not satisfied with merely playing the notes provided to him, Ralf began improvising music, mainly on the piano.

 As a young adult, Ralf moved to Mexico, performing in various bands as a drummer.
 His preferred styles at that time were metal and alternative/progressive rock.
 This is when he first began composing and writing his own songs, initially in secret and for his own enjoyment only.
-His interest in and zeal for classical, orchestral music and film scoring induced him to study music theory and composition under Eduardo Cota in San Luís Potosí, Mexico.
+His interest in and zeal for classical, orchestral music and film scoring induced him to study music theory and composition under Eduardo Cota in San Luís Potosí, México.

 His unique combination of Viennese classical music background and his Mexican Latin rock-percussion-experiences next led him into specializing in composing orchestral music and rock-pop-style for scoring films and commercials.
-Projects that featured Ralf’s work have won multiple national and international awards including Gold at the “International Independent Film Awards” and best short movie at “LAIFFA”.
+Projects that featured Ralf’s work have won multiple national and international awards including Gold at the “International Independent Film Awards”, best short movie at “LAIFFA” and have been screened at Film Festivals in Toronto, Guadalajara and Cannes.
 Ralf’s music is best described as painting vibrant sound-pictures, creating intense feelings, and enveloping his listeners in a musical atmosphere that evokes strong emotions such as fear, excitement, passion, mystery and love.